 Obstetricians, in particular, are trained to recognize signs of fetal distress and high-risk pregnancies so as to take action to avoid injury to the child and the mother.
 A doctor, for example, could recommend an emergency C-section in order to reduce the chances of brachial injury if these risk factors are present.

 According to the American Academy of Orthopedic Surgeons, 1 or 2 out of every 1,000 babies will have Erb’s palsy.
 The severity of the symptoms in each child will depend on the actual damage to the nerves.
 Erb’s palsy is different from cerebral palsy.
 Cerebral palsy is a condition that emerges as a result of damage to the child’s brain.
 Erb’s palsy, however, usually involves an afflicted shoulder.

 Your newborn may require medications or surgery to trigger nerve regeneration and repair damage.
 It is also quite likely that a child affected by Erb’s palsy will have to undergo rehabilitation, including:

 - Occupational therapy

 - Tendon and muscle release

 Evaluating the prognosis for recovery and the extent of the injuries is essential for determining your next steps.
-Consult with an Erb’s palsy lawyer in Baltimore today.
+Consult with our Erb’s palsy lawyers in Baltimore today.

 Contact LawMD online or by phone at (888) 695-2963 for a free case evaluation. many of our attorneys are also medical professionals; we can help you fight for a fair recovery.